CMCD1996/Portfolio/academia.md

 ## **Prototype Wind Turbine**

-I lead a four person team tasked to designed, built, and tested a wind turbine to operate at 140 rpm.
-Blade profile design was simulated using MATLAB and Xfoil to optimise profile aerodynamics.
-Optimal profiles were modelled in Dassault Systemes Solidworks and laser cut from sheets of Perspex.
+I led a four-person team tasked to design, build, and test a wind turbine at 140 rpm.
+Simulation tested Blade profile design using MATLAB and Xfoil to optimize profile aerodynamics.
+Our team modelled optimal blade profiles in Dassault Systemes Solidworks, laser cut the design from sheets of Perspex and wrapped six blades fastened onto a hub and spoke mechanism connected to a frame in a wind tunnel.

-Blade profile aerodynamics were optimised through the maximisation of the power coefficient ($$C_p = \frac{P_E}{P_T}$$) The equations related to blade profile design are displayed below.
+The optimal blade profile design maximized the power coefficient ($$C_p = \frac{P_E}{P_T}$$) underpinning blade aerodynamics.
+The mathematical equations related to optimizing blade aerodynamics follow:

 Equations: